innFactory/react-native-dialogflow/README.md

         }}
    />
 ```
-Note: Make sure you are setting the callbacks before startListening again every single time.
-Don't set in e.g. constructor or componentsDidMount if you are executing startListening more than one times.
+Note: Make sure you are setting the callbacks before startListening every single time again.
+Don't set the callbacks in e.g. constructor or componentsDidMount if you are executing startListening more than one times.

 Using your own speech recognition:
 ```javascript